elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 ### Changed
 - Changed timekey to `stageTimestamp` for Kubernetes audit logs.
 Use `auditID` to correlate stages of the same request.

+- vulnerability and kube-bench reporter runs as non root.

 ### Removed

+- Kubernetes PSP for ingress-nginx and monitoring namespace.